What is a Drug Screen?

 The Occupational Safety and Health Administration (OSHA) conducted a study in 2005 that found that, “of the 17.2 million illicit drug users aged 18 or older in 2005, 12.9 million (74.8 percent) were employed either full or part time.”
 They also found that 10-20% of work-related fatalities test positive for drug or alcohol.
 And 40% of all industrial workplace fatalities are caused by a substance abuser.

-It doesn’t matter whether you’re an employer or employee – these findings should be of some concern.
-As an employee, you want to feel safe and secure at your job.
-As the employer, you have a responsibility in making that happen.
-Keeping your workplace drug-free through pre-employment screenings and even random testing is the best way to do so.
+As an employer, you have a responsibility in ensuring a safe workplace for your employees.
+Keeping your workplace drug-free through pre-employment screenings and random testing is one of the best ways to do so.

-If you’re an employer looking to take the next steps in protecting your workplace through pre-employment drug screens, consider Concentra.
+If you’re an employer looking to take the next steps in protecting your workplace through employment drug screens, consider Concentra.
 We’ll help you decide the type of testing you need depending on your industry and customize a test for your workforce.
-To act against drug usage in your workplace, talk to a Concentra specialist today.
+To act against substance abuse in your workplace, talk to a Concentra expert today.